 - War veterans with PTSD and alcohol problems tend to binge drink in response to bad memories of combat trauma;

 - Almost one in three veterans seeking substance abuse treatment also has PTSD;

-- Veterans who smoke is almost double for those with PTSD compared to those without a PTSD diagnosis; and
+- The amount of veterans who smoke is almost double for those with PTSD compared to those without a PTSD diagnosis; and

 - One in ten veterans returning from the wars in Iraq and Afghanistan have a problem with substances and/or alcohol.